 Private health insurance rebates

-Natalie, Tyrone and Camila are registered with private health insurance funds.
+Natalie and Tyrone are registered with private health insurance funds.
 We can process health fund claims on the spot so you only need to finalise the gap amount.
 Not all health funds will provide a rebate towards psychology services.
 Please contact your health insurance provider directly to confirm your eligibility.

 What is the NDIS?